JCohner/CDFG/README.md

 ### Reference Links (look back on this at home!)
 #### Arduino Reference
+Arduino has changed the game of how we make robots in the past 10 (!) years.
+They have open sourced (made the fundamental building blocks of their products freely available to anybody!!!) hardware in a way no one really had before.
+For us this means there is a HUGE community of passionate people supporting the development of cool and fun projects with Arduino.
+These links are a great way to start looking into Arduino but you can also google any question you have and find a world of answers.
 * Here is a link to download the Arduino development enviroment at home: https://www.arduino.cc/en/Main/Software
 * Here is gita there reference link to how to use Arduino functions: https://www.arduino.cc/reference/en/